bombs-kim/pythonp/README.md

 #### `p`
 A handy print function with commandline usage in mind.
-It has the similar interface to the built-in `print` with a few exceptions.
+It has the similar interface to the built-in `print` with some exceptions.
 - It specially handles a single iterable as an argument, in which case it prints as many times as the number of elements in the iterable.
 Giving extra positional arguments along with an iterable is not allowed.
-- A newline character `'\n'` is removed automatically, if it exists at the end.
-If you hate this implicitness, you can always return to `print`.

 #### `lines`
-Standard input lines where each line ends with a newline character.
-You can think of it as `sys.stdin` except that it's subscriptable and allows a one-time random access, which means you can do something `lines[3], lines[10:]`.
+Standard input lines.
+You can think of it as `sys.stdin` except that each line of it doesn't end with a newline character.
+Also note that it's subscriptable and allows a one-time random access, which means you can do something `lines[3], lines[10:]`.